testflows/TestFlows-WebSite/source/handbook/index.md

 ## Flexibility In Writing Tests

-{% testflows %} provides unmatched flexibility in how you can author your tests and this is what makes it adaptable to your testing projects at hand.
+{% testflows %} provides unmatched flexibility in how you can author your tests, and this is what makes it adaptable to your testing projects at hand.

-Let's see this using an example of how you could verify functionality of a simple `add(a, b)` function.
+Let's look at an example of how to test the functionality of a simple `add(a, b)` function.

 > **{% attention %}** Note that this is just a toy example used for demonstration purposes only.